hmrc/individuals-business-eops-api/README.md

 - [Service Manager](https://github.com/hmrc/service-manager)

 ## Development Setup
-To run the microservice from console, use `sbt run`. (starts on port 7785)
+To run the microservice from console, use `sbt run`. (starts on port 7785 by default)

 To start the service manager profile: `sm --start MTDFB_BUSINESS_EOPS`.